-The Company has experienced significant net losses, and it expects to continue to incur net losses for the near future as it works to increase market acceptance of its gammaCore therapy for the acute treatment of episodic cluster headache ("eCH"), the prevention of cluster headache, and the preventive and acute treatment of migraine in adults and adolescents.
+The Company has experienced significant net losses, and it expects to continue to incur net losses for the near future as it works to increase market acceptance of its gammaCore therapy for the acute treatment of episodic cluster headache ("eCH"), the prevention of cluster headache in adults, and the preventive and acute treatment of migraine in adults and adolescents.
 The Company has never been profitable and has incurred net losses in each year since its inception.
-The Company incurred net losses of \$8.3 million and \$12.7 million for the six months ended June 30, 2021 and 2020, respectively.
+The Company incurred net losses of \$12.3 million and \$17.2 million for the nine months ended September 30, 2021 and 2020, respectively.

 The Company's expected cash requirements for the next 12 months and beyond are largely based on the commercial success of its products.
 There are significant risks and uncertainties as to its ability to achieve these operating results, including as a result of the adverse impact on its headache business from the ongoing COVID-19 pandemic.
-These conditions raised substantial doubt about the Company's ability to continue as a going concern.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern.

 The Company has historically funded its operations from the sale of its common stock.
-During the six months ended June 30, 2021, the Company received net proceeds of approximately \$6.9 million from such sales and as of June 30, 2021, the Company's cash, cash equivalents and marketable securities totaled \$23.7 million.
-Further, on July 2, 2021 the Company closed a public offering resulting in approximately \$18.8 million of additional net proceeds, See FN 16.
-Subsequent Events, Public Offering of Common.

-The Company believes that the substantial doubt of its ability to continue as a going concern is alleviated based on proceeds received from these public offerings.
+During the nine months ended September 30, 2021, the Company received net proceeds of approximately \$25.7 million from such sales and as of September 30, 2021, the Company's cash, cash equivalents and marketable securities totaled \$39.0 million.
+The Company believes that the substantial doubt of its ability to continue as a going concern is alleviated based on proceeds received from its common stock offerings.
 The Company believes its cash and marketable securities will enable it to fund its operating expenses and capital expenditure requirements, as currently planned, for at least the next 12 months from the date the accompanying financial statements are issued.